-For more detailed information about installing Oracle Database Client, refer to Oracle Database Client Installation Guide for Solaris Operating System (SPARC 64-Bit).
+For more detailed information about installing Oracle Database Client, refer to Oracle Database Client Installation Guide for Solaris Operating System (x86-64).

 This guide is available on the product disc.
 To access it, use a Web browser to open the welcome.htm file located in the top-level directory of the installation media, and then select the Documentation tab.